Work HistoryTrinity College Dublin; The Broad Institute

 In my spare time I read a lot – for Christmas I received The Guns of August, the first three Uplift books, and In The First Circle.
 I play a lot of board games and card games (hopelessly addicted to Magic) with friends and used to be President of the TCD Gamers Society.
 I listen to far too many podcasts.
 I go to the cinema as much as I can, which isn’t frequent.

-I extract DNA from ancient goat bones and use their genomic information to study the 10,000 year history of their domestication.
+My Work: I extract DNA from ancient goat bones and use their genomic information to study the 10,000 year history of their domestication.

 The genome is an incredibly rich source of information, which we can exploit to study past events such as population size changes or migration, and also the effects of selection and evolution.
 This is particularly true when we look at the genomes of many individuals simultaneously – a field called population genetics.
 Most population geneticists study present-day genomes to infer past events, but sometimes older events are hidden by more recent ones.
 To get around this, some researchers focus instead on genomes extracted from ancient materials (bone, hair, teeth, clothing, even chewing gum), which can reveal processes which were otherwise unknown to us.
 An example of this was discussed in the second lecture.
 A tiny finger bone from Denisova Cave in the Altai Mountains of Russia revealed a sister group of humans, called the Denisovans, which were closely related to the Neanderthals.
 Denisovans contributed to the modern human gene pool, but their ancestry is mostly found in people from southeast Asia and Papua New Guinea.